trickeydan/pirate-islands2/README.md

 Smallpeice Rules
 ================

-Currently for the 2014 game: Two Colours.
+Currently for the 2016 game: Formula 1 Ricin.